tsfpga/tsfpga/README.md

 ## A reusable set of HDL building blocks
 The `modules` folder contains a set of VHDL modules/IP that are common in many FPGA projects.
 The modules have been developed with quality and reusability in mind.
-Having these high quality building blocks available will accelerate productivity and creativity in many FPGA projects to come.
+Having these high quality building blocks available will make it easier to add new functionality to your project.

 ### Requirements
 The modules make heavy use of `VHDL-2008` so you will need a recent simulator and synthesis tool.